mduff12/mduff12/projects/project2/project_2-master/.ipynb_checkpoints/README-checkpoint.md

 Before you begin working on this project, please do the following:

 1. Sign up for an account on [Kaggle](https://www.kaggle.com/)
-2. **IMPORTANT**: Click this link ([Regression Challenge Sign Up](https://www.kaggle.com/t/9f7869156c044c818a506803ad32a535)) to **join** the competition (otherwise you will not be able to make submissions!)
+2. **IMPORTANT**: Click this link ([Regression Challenge Sign Up](https://www.kaggle.com/t/5bd4085395644d7db4138d5010bb431e)) to **join** the competition (otherwise you will not be able to make submissions!)
-3. Review the material on the [DSI-US-13 Regression Challenge](https://www.kaggle.com/c/dsi-us-13-project-2-regression-challenge)
+3. Review the material on the [DSIR-Lancelot Regression Challenge](https://www.kaggle.com/c/dsir-lancelot-project-2-regression-challenge)
 4. Review the [data description](http://jse.amstat.org/v19n3/decock/DataDocumentation.txt).

 ## The Modeling Process